Muntinlupa: Libraries

-Muntinlupa City Public Library is located at the recently constructed Plaza Central Building at Muntinlupa Poblacion.
-Plaza Central was inaugurated on October 6, 2017.
-It is located at the previous site of the Contessa Building (Old City Hall).
+Muntinlupa City Public Library is located at the Plaza Central Building in Poblacion.
+Plaza Central replaced the Contessa Building (Old City Hall) and was inaugurated on October 6, 2017.

 Sports and recreation

+Muntinlupa is home to the Muntinlupa Cagers, one of the Maharlika Pilipinas Basketball League's charter teams.

 Muntinlupa has 10 swimming pools, 14 billiard halls, 11 tennis courts, 8 resorts, 7 country clubs, 9 Dance/Fitness/Slimming Centers, 41 open basketball courts, 59 covered basketball courts and 11 parks & playgrounds.
 The Muntinlupa Sports Complex is used for a variety of activities such as concerts, conferences, reunions and graduations, the sports complex has 3,500 seating capacity and has two separate multipurpose rooms.

 The Muntinlupa Aquatic Center also hosts an Olympic-sized swimming pool, the first of its kind in the Philippines.
 Both the Sports Complex and Aquatic Center are located on a reclaimed area in Barangay Tunasan; it also has an open area which local residents enjoy their morning exercise and leisure time.